snsergio/RunAnalysis/README.md

 Inertial signals files are not considered in this initial stage, so the script ends up with the above only.

-Perform the required operations on these datasets
+Perform the required operations on these datasets: Create a file with "mean" and "standard deviation" values only, output file is at Working Directory with name "TidyDataOut.txt"